-1.6.4 Ineligible Activities
+1.6.3 Ineligible Activities

-Any activity not authorized under the Action Plan or CDBG-MIT statute and/or regulations, as noted in the applicable Federal Register Notices, is ineligible to be assisted with CDBG-MIT funds.
-In addition, the following activities are specifically deemed ineligible for CDBG-MIT funding assistance:
+Any activity not authorized in the ASIP Policy & Procedure Manual, or not authorized under the statute and/or regulations, as noted in the applicable Federal Register and Joint Resolution, is ineligible to be assisted with ASIP funds.
+The following activities are specifically deemed ineligible ASIP funding assistance:

-- Duplicative projects - Projects that do not comply with local, state and/or federal regulations - Buildings for the general conduct of government, except to create accessibility for the disabled population, and as waived by HUD (e.g., city hall, courthouse, Emergency Management Center) - General government expenses - The financing of political activities - Faith-based organizations are eligible for CDBG-MIT funding but may not use CDBG-MIT funding to support inherently religious activities and must serve all eligible beneficiaries without regard to religion - Purchase of equipment that is not fixed in place, including construction equipment

-- Purchase of equipment or furnishings for a property except under certain conditions, including authorization as a special economic development activity or activities carried out by a special nonprofit - Income payments, except under certain conditions (Income payments are defined as direct payments to subsidize rent and/or utilities) - Law enforcement - Emergency Operation Centers (EOC) - Duplication of Benefits with other loans, grants, or insurance proceeds (see 1.6.1) - Operation and general maintenance (O&M) expenses of public facilities, improvements, and services - Software is generally ineligible unless it is integral to the function of an improvement and not utilized for billing or other O&M purposes.
+- Duplicative projects - Projects that do not comply with local, state and/or federal regulations - Buildings for the general conduct of government, except to create accessibility for the disabled population, and as waived by HUD (e.g., city hall, courthouse, Emergency Management Center) - General government expenses - Grant administration expenses for Subrecipients - The financing of political activities - Purchase of equipment that is not fixed in place, including construction equipment - Purchase of equipment or furnishings for a property except under certain conditions, including authorization as a special economic development activity or activities carried out by a special nonprofit - Income payments, except under certain conditions (Income payments are defined as direct payments to subsidize rent and/or utilities) - Law enforcement - Emergency Operation Centers (EOC) - Operation and general maintenance (O&M) expenses of public facilities, improvements, and services - Software is generally ineligible unless it is integral to the function of an improvement and not utilized for billing or other O&M purposes.